hanoii/git-workflow/README.md

 - `git pull --rebase-merges`
 - `git config --global pull.rebase merges`

-This will fetch whatever is in the remote and re-apply your local commits on top of the new code.
-This is to get rid of the remote merge commits.
+This will fetch whatever is in the remote and reapply your local commits on top of the new code.
+This eliminates unnecessary remote merge commits.

 The `merges` option keeps your local merge commits, if any.
-This is to prevent accidentally dropping those on the master/staging branches.
+This prevents accidentally dropping those on the master/staging branches.

-Because this is just a rebase of your local, no force push is necessary.
+Because this is just a rebase of your local commits, no force push is necessary.

-Conflicts can happen so you can either fix, commit and continue the rebase (`git rebase --continue`) or abort it (`git rebase --abort`) and go back to pulling normally if you want to be cautions: `git pull --merge`.
+Conflicts can happen, so you can either fix them, commit, and continue the rebase (`git rebase --continue`) or abort it (`git rebase --abort`) and go back to pulling normally if you want to be cautious: `git pull --merge`.

-You can try it out and then configure as your default for every project with git config `--global pull.rebase true`.
+You can try it out and then configure it as your default for every project with `git config --global pull.rebase true`.

 ## Production/Staging branches